Claire M. Sylvia

 - A qui tam case against Rocky Mountain Instrument Co.
 (RMI) that broke new ground in the application of the False Claims Act.
 It apparently was the first time the False Claims Act was used in connection with violations of International Traffic in Arms Regulations (ITAR) and the Arms Control Export Act.

 Because of her expertise in the False Claims Act and qui tam cases, Ms. Sylvia has consulted with state officials on ways to create and effectively expand state whistleblower laws.
 She also provided testimony before a congressional subcommittee in 2012 on Medicaid fraud enforcement and testified before the California Senate Judiciary Committee on the 2009 amendments to the California False Claims Act.

 Ms. Sylvia has co-authored several articles on the False Claims Act and “Practitioner Insight” articles on the False Claims Act published on WestlawNext.
-She has been an invited speaker at numerous conferences on whistleblower laws and has taught a course on public integrity at the University of California School of Law (Berkeley Law).
+She has been an invited speaker at numerous conferences on whistleblower laws and has taught a course on public integrity at the University of California at Berkeley School of Law.

 Ms. Sylvia joined Phillips & Cohen after 10 years with the San Francisco City Attorney’s Office, where she specialized in government ethics.
 Before working in the City Attorney’s Office, she was an assistant legal counsel in the Office of the U.S. Senate Legal Counsel.
 In that position, she represented Senate parties in litigation and advised Senate committees on legal matters related to investigations and other committee proceedings.

 Ms. Sylvia graduated from Harvard Law School in 1987.
 She was a member of the Harvard Law Review.
 Following graduation, she clerked for the Honorable Mariana Pfaelzer, in the U.S. District Court for the Central District of California.
 She is bar-qualified in California.

 Areas of Practice